thais-neu/Thais-learning-code/Discovery_cluster.md

 When successful, you'll see a message saying "job ##### has been allocated resources" and base will change to [tbittar\@d3037 \~], where @3037 is the node being used.

+or

+c) `srun --partition=short --pty --export=ALL --nodes=1 --ntasks=1 --mem=10Gb --time=00:59:00 /bin/bash` this gives 59 min but you can change that to however long needed; other settings can be adjusted as well; this partition (like debug) is shared.

 ### 3) Creating working environments (this is mainly copied from the Lotterhos Wiki page, with my notes added).

 > Steps 3.1, 3.2, 3.3 (install Bioconda, update Bioconda, add channels) need to be done only once; if this is already done, skip to step 4 to activate the environment.